 What does catnip do to cats?
 Well, according to science buffs, cats react to catnip after a volatile oil in it called nepetalactone interacts with the nasal tissue.
 Yep, they’re pretty much sniffing up the ‘nip.
 Once the catnip has been engaged, it starts to replicate pheromones that in turn switch on feline receptors and make all sorts of neuron lightbulbs pop off in the cat’s brain.

 Looking for a less scientific answer to the question, “What does catnip do to cats?”
 Apparently, catnip produces a similar reaction to dabbling with LSD or marijuana (although let’s assume that no cats were actually subjected to such drugs in the name of catnip research).
 Oh, and the catnip high usually lasts for little more than 10 minutes, after which all order and decorum is resumed for another half an hour, before a cat’s catnip sensors are reset.

-On the other hand, if your feline is the sophisticated sort who only smells catnip, that’s when she’ll really go all types of crazy.
+And what does catnip do to cats if they choose to sniff it?
+If your feline is the sophisticated sort who only smells catnip, that’s when she’ll really go all types of crazy.
 You’ve seen the moves before: It’s when she rolls around frenetically on her back as if she’s no longer in control of her physical faculties.
 Nearby collateral damage — say to a box of toys — might also ensue.